unf0rgvn/HTB_Paper_writeup/paper_COMPLETE/write-up.md

 ![proc_self](proc_self.png)

-Now we can use SSH to connect to dwight termitnal.
-We in!
+Now we can use SSH to connect to dwight terminal.
+We are in!

 ## Privilege escalation